kedro-org/kedro/docs/source/data/how_to_create_a_custom_dataset.md

 ## AbstractDataSet

-For contributors, if you would like to submit a new dataset, you must extend the [`AbstractDataSet` interface](/kedro.io.AbstractDataSet), which is the underlying interface that all datasets extend.
+For contributors, if you would like to submit a new dataset, you must extend the [`AbstractDataSet` interface](/kedro.io.AbstractDataSet) or [`AbstractVersionedDataSet` interface](/kedro.io.AbstractVersionedDataSet) if you plan to support versioning.
 It requires subclasses to override the `_load` and `_save` and provides `load` and `save` methods that enrich the corresponding private methods with uniform error handling.
 It also requires subclasses to override `_describe`, which is used in logging the internal information about the instances of your custom `AbstractDataSet` implementation.

 ## Scenario